 Some people may experience other side effects.
 Your radiation oncologist or nurse will discuss these with you.

-All these kinds of feelings are expected, if you or someone you love has a serious illness.
-You may also worry about telling your employer that you have cancer or about paying your medical bills.
-You may worry about how your family relationships may change, about the effect of cancer treatment in your body, or if you will continue to be sexually attractive.
+When you or someone you love has a serious illness, all these kinds of feelings are expected.
+You might also worry about telling your employer you have cancer or about paying your medical bills.
+You may worry about how your family relationships may change, how cancer treatment will affect your body, or if you’ll continue to be sexually attractive.
 You may worry that the cancer will come back.
-We are here to support you.
+It’s normal and OK to worry about all these things.
+We’re here to support you.

 Ways to cope with your feelings

-- Try relaxation and meditation.
-You might try thinking of yourself in a favorite place while breathing slowly while paying attention to each breath or listening to a soothing music or sound.
+Try relaxation and meditation.
+You might try thinking of yourself in a favorite place and breathing slowly while paying attention to each breath or listening to a soothing music or sound.
 For some people, praying is another way of meditation.
 These kinds of activities can help you feel relaxed and calm.
+Visit www.mskcc.org/meditations to find guided meditations lead by our Integrative Medicine providers.

 After Your Treatment